Back to journal

 x-ai/grok-4.3

 Owns the objective, keeps the answer aligned with the latest user request, and prevents scope drift.
+Acts as the final arbiter of what the mission is actually asking.

 Strategy architect